tedmiston/tab-transporter/README.md

 - In the `AppleScript` folder, open one of the `tt_*.applescript` files in Script Editor.app (we'll start with `tt_safari_to_chrome.applescript`)
 - `File > Export...`
   - Export As: Tab Transporter - Safari to Chrome.app
-  - Folder: Applications
+  - Where: Applications
   - File Format: Application
+  - Options:
-  - Options: (none checked)
+    - (none checked)
   - Code Sign: Don't Code Sign

 For other browsers, repeat the above instructions *changing the source and destination browser names* when choosing the script file to open and exporting it as an app.